Ugochukwuodinaka/Food-App-Business-Analysis/README.md

 2. Power BI (Was used to create reports and dashboard for this analysis)
     - The following Power BI Features were incorporated:
-        1. DAX,
+        1. DAX
-        2. Quick Measures,
+        2. Quick Measures
-        3. Page Navigation,
+        3. Page Navigation
-        4. Filters,
+        4. Filters
         5. Tooltips
+        6. Button